danyflorczak/danyflorczak/README.md

-## Web Developer | Ruby on Rails
+Ruby on Rails Developer

-I am a Ruby on Rails Developer @Monterail and currently my main goals are oriented around learning Ruby on Rails more in depth and broaden my knowledge about software development in general
+I am a Ruby on Rails Developer at Monterail and currently my main goals are oriented around learning Ruby on Rails more in depth and broaden my knowledge about software development in general

 #### Languages: